evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

 ## Performance

 With overboost, the Genesis Electrified GV70 has a maximum power of 360 KW (490 hp / 483 bhp).
-Without overboost, it is 320 KW (435 hp / 435 bhp).
-The total torque is 700 nm (517 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4.2 seconds with overboost and 4.8 seconds without overboost.
-The top speed is 235 km/h.
+Without overboost, it is 320 KW (435 hp / 435 bhp) and a total torque of 700 nm (517 ft-lb).
+It performs the 0-100km/h sprint (0-62mph) in 4.2 seconds with overboost and 4.8 seconds without overboost and has a top speed of 235 km/h (146.1 mph).

 ## Battery, range, and charging